Freedom to Associate

 On June 14, 2014, Triple-X organized Vancouver's second annual Red Umbrella March for Sex Work Solidarity (co-sponsored by SWUAV, Pivot, PACE, BCCEC and FIRST) to keep the public's attention on the issue as the new Conservative Government held hearings to inform the creation of new prostitution laws that would meet the Supreme Court's concerns.

 In December 2014, the Government of Canada enacted new laws to replace the old sections of the Criminal Code with the Protection of Communities and Exploited Persons Act (PCEPA).

 Triple-X continued to organize the annual Vancouver Red Umbrella March (with the previous co-sponsors joined by SWAN Society) every second Saturday in June for the next five years (2015-2019).
 In July 2019, in an interview with The Georgia Straight, Triple-X spokesperson, Andrew Sorfleet, revealed that the law "stands right in the way of sex workers being able to form their own association."
 Then, in 2020, public health orders prohibited large outdoor gatherings in response to the COVID-19 pandemic.
-For Red Umbrella March 2020 (RUM 2020) and RUM 2021, Triple-X produced online events to mark premiering slideshow videos to commemorate the event.
+For Red Umbrella March 2020 (RUM 2020) and RUM 2021, Triple-X produced online events premiering slideshow videos to commemorate the annual march.